racerretrocoder/Flightgear-F-22A-Raptor/README.md

 ![image](/pic.png)

-# New FDM is here!!
+# New FDM is in!
+Try it out!
-Im accepting livery reccomendations to make!
+This new fdm was made by aeromatic!

 # To install,
 Download the zip, open the zip and rename the aircraft folder to F-22 (notice the Capital F)